ThatRozebudDude/FPS-Plus-Public/docs/General-HScript-Information.md

 - `down`: Can be used when refering to note directions.
 Alias for `1`.
 - `up`: Can be used when refering to note directions.
 Alias for `2`.
 - `right`: Can be used when refering to note directions.
 Alias for `3`.

+Note that for variables like `boyfriend` or `dad` you cannot directly set these, you need to use the full variable like `PlayState.instance.boyfriend` to set it to a new character object for example.